forcedotcom/aura/README.md

 ## What is Aura?

-Aura is a UI framework for developing dynamic web apps for mobile and desktop devices, while providing a scalable long-lived lifecycle to support building apps engineered for growth.
-It supports partitioned multi-tier component development that bridges the client and server.
+Aura is an open-source UI framework built by Salesforce for developing dynamic web apps for mobile and desktop devices.
+You can use open-source Aura to build apps independent of Salesforce.

-To find out more about Aura, see the [Aura Documentation](http://documentation.auraframework.org/auradocs) site.
+Salesforce uses Aura to build apps, such as Lightning Experience and Salesforce1.

+Salesforce customers use the Lightning Component framework to build Lightning components.
+The Lightning Component framework is built on the open-source Aura framework.
+However, the open-source Aura framework has some features that aren't available to Salesforce customers.

+If you're a Salesforce customer, you'll get more relevant information and learn more by starting with the [Lightning Components Basics](https://trailhead.salesforce.com/en/modules/lex_dev_lc_basics) module in Trailhead.

+If you're interested in how Aura is architected, all the code is in this repo.
+Feel free to poke around.

 ## How Do I Develop with Aura?

-You can build your user interface at a granular level and easily integrate with popular toolkits and libraries, such as jQuery.
-Aura's lightweight and scalable architecture uses two key building blocks: components and events.
+Aura's architecture uses two key building blocks: components and events.

-Components use markup that looks similar to HTML.
-You can also use HTML or any other code that can execute within an HTML page.
-Components are encapsulated and their internals stay private.
-You can extend existing components to customize their behavior.
+**Components** are the self-contained and reusable units of an app.
+They represent a reusable section of the UI, and can range in granularity from a single line of text to an entire app.

+The framework includes a set of prebuilt components in the <code>aura</code> and <code>ui</code> namespaces.
+You can assemble and configure components to form new components in an app.
+Components are rendered to produce HTML DOM elements within the browser.

+Components communicate with other components by firing and handling **events**.
 The robust event model enables you to develop loosely coupled components.
 Once you define the events that interact with your components, your team can work on the components in parallel to quickly build a powerful app.

 Aura also supports a powerful expression language, embedded testing, performance, and security features.

 ## How Do I Start?

-The easiest way to get up and running is from the command line, but you can easily use Aura with your favorite IDE too.
+The easiest way to build your first Aura app is from the command line, but you can easily use Aura with your favorite IDE too.

+**Note**: If you’re a Salesforce customer, we recommend that you build Lightning components or application as opposed to building an open-source Aura app.
+You'll greatly benefit from a lot of foundational architecture that makes it easy to customize Lightning Experience, Salesforce1, or other Lightning apps.
+If you're a Salesforce customer, you'll get more relevant information and learn more by starting with the [Lightning Components Basics](https://trailhead.salesforce.com/en/modules/lex_dev_lc_basics) module in Trailhead.

 ### Prerequisites